kirbysayshi/cut-ordered/README.md

 cut-ordered
 ===========

+An implementation of `cut(1)` that allows reordering of fields.

 UNIX [`cut(1)`](https://en.wikipedia.org/wiki/Cut_%28Unix%29) is a great utility, but I found myself wanting to often reorder fields.
 This cmd utility attempts to be similar in terms of API to `cut(1)` but respects the given column order.
+This is especially useful when wanting to sort data numerically.

 Usage
 --------